 At the beginning of 2019, Hannah and her family launched their nationwide 501 (c) (3) non-profit H.U.G.S.
 4 Childhood Cancer.
 The meaning behind H.U.G.S.
 (Helping U Get Stronger) is that you can help families going through their journey with childhood cancer get stronger one hug at a time.
 The three main focal points of the foundation are legislative awareness, community awareness, and family support.

 Hannah's extensive community involvement reaches other causes such as fundraising for Children’s Miracle Network Hospitals.
 This is a cause very close to her heart because her home hospital is Arnold Palmer Hospital for Children in Orlando, Florida.
-Hannah is also a teen court attorney for the Teen Court of Clay County.
-In this position, she acts as an attorney in a peer to peer court system.
-She believes that this process will assist in teenagers making better long-term decisions.
-Hannah is very passionate about educating teens on the dangers of substance abuse and addiction.
 In January 2020, Hannah became a Real Talk Brand Ambassador through Advanced Recovery Systems.
 In this position, she travels to schools across the country sharing with her peers what substances do to your body and giving them the knowledge they need to be informed.

-As Miss Florida's Outstanding Teen 2019 and 2020, Hannah traveled across the state of Florida speaking, volunteering, and impacting thousands of peoples lives.
+As Miss Florida's Outstanding Teen 2019 and 2020, Hannah traveled across the state of Florida speaking, volunteering, and impacting thousands of peoples lives serving as the longest reigning titleholder.
 She was the first childhood cancer survivor to hold this title and hopes to show kids that they can do anything despite their diagnosis.
 In addition to winning Miss Florida's Outstanding Teen, Hannah received over $300,000 in cash and in-kind scholarships.
 At the state competition, she was awarded Preliminary Fitness, Preliminary Interview, Community Service Award, and 1st Runner Up for the Teens In Action Award.
 At Miss America's Outstanding Teen 2020, Hannah walked away with over $2,000 in scholarship money and was granted the Teens In Action award for her exemplary service to the community.